 So, how many rejects are a sign that your code review process is through?
 He thinks that a 5% rejection rate is too low.
 In a professional team, he thinks if 20-30% of the code reviews are rejected this is a sign of a thorough code review process.

 He continues to explain that if you rejected 5% of PRs last month and I rejected 30% of PRs, then obviously, I am a more effective reviewer than you are.

 Well, measuring code review quality with a metric like that will definitely cause a change to the code review practices of your team.
 But not in a good way.

 Using rejections to measure code review quality destroys team culture

-So, let me be very clear here with my perspective: After working with hundreds of product teams to improve their code review practices, my suggestion is to please never ever introduce such a metric in your team.
+So, let me be very clear here with my perspective: After working with hundreds of product teams to improve their code review practices, my suggestion is to please never ever introduce such a code review metric in your team.

-Introducing such metrics, or even just promoting this mindset, destroys your team culture beyond repair.
+Introducing such code review metrics, or even just promoting this mindset, destroys your team culture beyond repair.
 It’s competitive, unproductive, and misses the point – even if your only motivation for code reviews is to find bugs.

 I prepared an exclusive Code Review e-Book for my e-mail subscribers to help you remember the code review best practices.
 I also added other great insights and summaries about code reviews.
 Get the 20-page insights to code reviews now.
 Not a subscriber yet?
 Just sign-up.